AdrianaPineda/sample_app/README.md

 1. Configure the Scanner.
 2. Configure the `AuthyHit` instance.
+3. Fetch all accounts
-3. Fetch a list of requests.
+4. Fetch a list of requests.
-4. Approve/deny a request.
+5. Approve/deny a request.

 ## Configure the Scanner
 AuthyHit requires that you can QR codes.